U.S. Senate candidates Tim Kaine and Hung Cao met at Norfolk State University Wednesday night for their only agreed-upon televised debate.

 In broad terms, Cao agreed with Kaine, saying education was his preferred way to tackle the issue at the heart of reparations.

-“Our country needs to heal, and we can't keep healing if we keep picking up the scabs,” he said.
+“Our country needs to heal, and we can't keep healing if we keep picking at the scabs,” he said.

 He mentioned several times he wants to find ways to incentivize colleges to keep tuition costs low or stable.